Macuyiko/blog/content/2006/2006_08_thinkpad-stories-4-render-it-dammit.md

 Why not?
 Install.

 Then someone on the forums said doing an `dpkg-reconfigure xserver-xorg` could help.
-I did and followed all the steps (answering default, 1024x768 and 24bit, leaving everything else like it was).
-But pay extra attention when it asks you about kernel frame buffering (it is a yes or no question).
+I did and followed all the steps, but pay extra attention when it asks you about kernel frame buffering (it is a yes or no question).
 It seems sometimes it works without it and sometimes with it.
-I went with what looked best and choose yes.
+I went with what looked best and picked yes.

 Then I restarted my x-server (ctrl-alt-backspace).
-Did a `glxinfo | grep direct` again and ("what the hell?") direct rendering is enabled.
-Glgears goes really fast now too ;).
+Did a `glxinfo | grep direct` again and direct rendering is enabled.

 All this without really installing AIGLX nor manual editing my xorg config.
 You should try it too.